Master of Data Science and Analytics

 Design your experience

-You can choose one of two pathways to achieve the Master of Data Science and Analytics degree; study full-time through the direct-entry pathway (12 to 16 months), or work at your own pace through the part-time, laddered certificate and diploma pathway (4 to 6 years).
+You can choose one of two pathways to achieve the Master of Data Science and Analytics degree; study full-time through the direct-entry pathway (1 year), or work at your own pace through the part-time, laddered certificate and diploma pathway (4 to 6 years).

 The MDSA will require 36 units of coursework, including a 6-unit internship.
 You will be able to choose one of the following three specializations: (1) Business Analytics; (2) Data Science; or (3) Health Data Science and Biostatistics.
 You will complete 12 units of core data science and analytics courses that build and enhance your theoretical and technical proficiency in computer science and statistics, as well as 12 units in your chosen specialization, 6 units in an integrated topics course that will blend technical, business, and professional skills, and 6 units of internship.